top of page

 Introduction

-In the world of VLSI design, creating robust digital circuits and verifying their functionality are two sides of the same coin.
-Whether you're designing a simple combinational circuit or a complex System-on-Chip (SoC), understanding module structure, instantiation techniques, and testbench creation is fundamental to success.
+In the world of VLSI design, creating robust digital circuits and verifying their functionlity are two sides of the same coin.
+Whether you're designing a simple combinational circuit or a complex System-on-Chip (SoC), understanding module structure, instantiation technique, and testbench creation is fundamental to the success.

 This comprehensive guide will walk you through the essential concepts of design and testbench creation, providing you with the knowledge and practical skills needed to excel in RTL design and verification.